Kakweiken

 Visit KHFN →

 Based in Port McNeill on northern Vancouver Island, Sea Wolf Adventures is Indigenous entrepreneur-led wildlife viewing.
-Operating since 2013, they bring small groups of up to 12 guests into the heart of grizzly bear and marine wildlife territory.
+Operating since 2013, Sea Wolf brings small groups of up to 12 guests into the heart of grizzly bear and marine wildlife territory through day tours and multi-day lodge packages.

 All-Inclusive Wilderness Lodge